 In many countries, EV sales are driven by government subsidies, which doubled in 2021 and reached a total of EUR 30 bi worldwide.
 Moreover, manufacturers multiplied the number of EVs available by five between 2015 and 2021, and diversified their portfolio, reaching 450 electric models in 2021 .

 Globally, the demand for battery EVs (BEV) is strong, prompting fierce competition among many companies for cost & technology leadership.
 With 6.6 million units sold worldwide in 2021, half of them in China, EV sales have doubled in a year and now account for 10% of new car transactions .

 Lithium is used in virtually all traction batteries currently used in EVs as well as consumer electronics .
-China produces 75% of lithium-ion (Li-ion) batteries, the dominant technology, and controls more than half of lithium, cobalt and graphite processing and refining capacities.
+China produces 75% of Lithium-ion (Li-ion) batteries, the dominant technology, and controls more than half of lithium, cobalt, and graphite processing & refining capacities.

 But EVs is costly!
-Ok, but why?
-Batteries, basically!
 The price of lithium carbonate jumped by nearly 500% last year, and a recent BNEF report projects 2022 will see the first increase in lithium battery prices in a decade .
-In addition to the critical materials demanded by batteries, another critical mineral is required for electric motors: BEVs uses on average 2 to 5 kg of rare earth magnets.
+In addition to the critical materials demanded by batteries, another critical mineral is required for electric motors: BEVs use on average 2 to 5 kg of rare earth magnets.